immunefi-team/Bounty_Boosts/ZeroLend/Report 29095.md

         lock.end,
         lock.power
     );
 ```
 It is likewise reduced in `withdraw()`:
 ```
      uint256 supplyBefore = supply;
      supply = supplyBefore - value;
 ```

 The issue is that not all `_depositFor()` calls increase the supply - when it is called for `MERGE_TYPE` deposit, it simply combines two existing supplies.
 Therefore, `supply` variable will become forever out of sync.
 It is manipulable by an  attacker by creating two locks and merging them, he could do this at the last second of every week so that his founds would be blocked for only a single block.
 ```
 uint256 unlockTime = ((block.timestamp + _lockDuration) / WEEK) * WEEK; // Locktime is rounded down to weeks
 require(_value > 0, "value = 0"); // dev: need non-zero value
 require(unlockTime > block.timestamp, "Can only lock in the future");
 ```

 ## Impact Details
 Anything that accounts using the locker supply() can be manipulated, for example to lead to a diluted reward distribution for a particular chain.
 Attacker can also make `supply` drift to a very large number, so that future deposits would overflow, making the contract unable to service `createLock()` requests.

+## Proof of concept
 ## Proof of Concept
 THe POC is a standalone file including all the necessary contracts.
 Simply deploy BaseLockerPOC and run `inflate_supply()` to see that merging leaks supply() by the attacker.

 ```
 // SPDX-License-Identifier: MIT